rajch/LBCC-book/preface.md

 ## Conclusion

 This is, first and foremost, a "fun" book.
 The primary aim is to create a running compiler from scratch, and secondary aim is to learn a little bit about the arcane art of compiler construction in the process.
-I hope you enjoy working with it as much as I enjoyed writing it.
+I hope you enjoy reading and working with it as much as I enjoyed writing it.

+[^1]: **Let's Build a Compiler**, by Dr. Jack Crenshaw. [http://compilers.iecc.com/crenshaw/](http://compilers.iecc.com/crenshaw/)